-To address the multi-source entanglement problem, existing methods typically resort to an audio disentanglement module to disentangle the audio input into multiple semantics by using learnable queries~\cite{gao2024avsegformer, li2024qdformer, wang2024avesformer} to generate audio semantics (see Fig.~\hyperref[fig:method_compare]{2(a)}).
-However, the resulting semantics often lie in a self-organized latent space that is suboptimal for representing audio.
-The recent audio bank-based method~\cite{liu2025dynamic} approximates audio semantics by selecting the $K$ nearest centers from a multi-class audio feature bank (see Fig.~\hyperref[fig:method_compare]{2(b)}).
-However, when the audio input includes a distinct source, the semantics of the weaker source are often lost, as the entangled representations are derived from the limited semantic space of the $K$ nearest classes.
-This also reduces the distinguishability of the output results.
-To address the audio-visual misalignment problem, existing methods~\cite{wang2024avesformer, zhou2022audio, zhou2024audio} typically perform unidirectional audio-conditioned visual alignment (see Fig.~\hyperref[fig:method_compare]{2(d)}).
-However, this unidirectional design prevents vision from enhancing visually associated audio components and suppressing non-associated ones, such as off-screen sounds.
-Although the current SOTA method~\cite{liu2025dynamic} introduces bidirectional alignment to suppress off-screen sounds, it relies on a gating mechanism that merely scales audio intensity, without aligning to visual semantics or capturing visual spatial information (see Fig.~\hyperref[fig:method_compare]{2(e)}).
+Early approaches resort to an audio disentanglement module using learnable queries to disentangle the audio input into multiple semantics \cite{gao2024avsegformer, li2024qdformer, wang2024avesformer}, followed by unidirectional audio-conditioned visual alignment \cite{wang2024avesformer, zhou2022audio, zhou2024audio} (see \cref{fig:method_compare}(a)).
+However, this pipeline faces two key limitations: its disentangled semantics reside in a self-organized latent space suboptimal for audio representation, and the unidirectional design prevents visual cues from enhancing scene-aligned audio components or suppressing irrelevant ones (e.g., off-screen sounds), thereby weakening cross-modal refinement.
+More recent studies, such as the audio bank-based framework \cite{liu2025dynamic}, attempt to improve semantic clarity by approximating audio semantics via the $K$ nearest centers from a multi-class feature bank (see \cref{fig:method_compare}(b)).
+However, when distinct audio sources coexist, weaker-source semantics are often lost due to the constrained semantic space of the $K$ nearest classes, reducing output distinguishability; furthermore, bidirectional alignment relies on a gating mechanism that merely scales audio intensity without aligning to visual semantics or capturing spatial cues.